vhuang-cnx/ec2-github-runner/README.md

 2. Use the documentation and example below to configure your workflow.
 3. Please don't forget to set up a job for removing the EC2 instance at the end of the workflow execution.
    Otherwise, the EC2 instance won't be removed and continue to run even after the workflow execution is finished.
+4. In this version, if you don't provide label, a new runner will be cretaed for you with a random label.
+For Windows EC2 instance, actions-runner will be configured to run as a service so that you can specify      which user the serive is running as instead of the default 'nt authority/system' account.

 Now you're ready to go!